 |15.||Nikon D5300||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 It is notable that the D780 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D780 (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D780 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3400 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D3400 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Nikon D780 Manual.
+Further information on the features and operation of the D3400 and D780 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Nikon D780 Manual.

 So how do things add up?
 Is the Nikon D3400 better than the Nikon D780 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D3400: